 The number of details may vary depending on the situation.
 For example, when a large firm acquires a smaller one, the large firm usually dictates, to some degree, how things will be done.
 For firms that are more similar in size, an investment in a best practice study may be highly beneficial.
 The best integration plans will break each area into small tasks with a particular person or a small team assigned to ensure each task stays on track and reaches completion.
 It can be a substantial investment of time, but the payoff after the deal is closed is monumental.

 Bottom line – buyers should dedicate time to plan integration in sufficient detail and then hold the assigned managers responsible for plan execution.
 Sellers should insist that integration planning begin as soon as the LOI is signed and make closing contingent on demonstrated progress.

-To learn how to position your merger or acquisition for maximum success by putting people first, join our upcoming webinar M&A Success: The People First Factor.
+To learn how to position your merger or acquisition for maximum success by putting people first, watch our on demand webinar M&A Success: The People First Factor.
 Featuring SN’s AE Advisory team members, this webinar will provide an M&A insider look at the critical human elements that should be integrated into your pre- and post-transaction process.